 In connection with the acquisition in 1997 of the remaining 50% interest in the WCBB properties, we assumed the seller's (Chevron) obligation to contribute approximately \$18,000 per month through March 2004, to a plugging and abandonment trust and the obligation to plug a minimum of 20 wells per year for 20 years commencing March 11, 1997.
 Chevron retained a security interest in production from these properties until abandonment obligations to Chevron have been fulfilled.
-Beginning in 2009, we can access the trust for use in plugging and abandonment charges associated with the property.
-As of March 31, 2009, the plugging and abandonment trust totaled approximately \$3,144,000.
-At March 31, 2009, we had plugged 273 wells at WCBB since we began our plugging program in 1997, which management believes fulfills our current minimum plugging obligation.
+Beginning in March 2009, we became able to access the trust for use in plugging and abandonment charges associated with the property.
+As of June 30, 2009, the plugging and abandonment trust totaled approximately \$3,136,000.
+At June 30, 2009, we had plugged 273 wells at WCBB since we began our plugging program in 1997, which management believes fulfills our current minimum plugging obligation.